-The practice had made reasonable adjustments, for patients with access requirements.
+The practice had made reasonable adjustments, including downstairs treatment rooms, translation services and a hearing loop for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.